-Now that you know a little, visit the house where he lived the last 25 years of his life, in the beautiful neighbourhood of “Letras”.
-This building has been painstakingly restored to show how it was during Lope’s time here, with books, furniture and objects from the period.
-To see the beautiful interior of the house and get the really informative (free!) half-hour tour, which is given by an enthusiastic expert guide, you must book ahead.
-I recommend phoning to reserve your slot, but you can also email – they got back to me within an hour.
+To see the beautiful interior of the house and get the really informative (free!) half-hour tour you must book ahead.
+Phoning is best, but you can also email – they got back to me within an hour.
 English and French tours are available, but only on certain days.

-The garden is open to visits without reserving – again, a wonderful job has been done to recreate the period.
+The garden is open to visits without reservation.
 There are free events going on all the time; plays, concerts and workshops.
 Some you can book, others you just show up for – it’s all on a first come first served basis as numbers are limited.

-Do check out the website before you go; this fund of information will help you better appreciate the genius of Lope.
+Do check out the website before you go, it will help you better appreciate the genius of Lope.